lsst-ts/ts_scheduler/doc/configuration/configuration.rst

       1. Perform a fresh driver configuration.

-      2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one pointed by this parameter.
+      2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
           If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

     - If yes (scheduler was already configured and is being re-enabled, e.g. after a fault):